wvhulle/rust_presentations/traits_type_elision.md

 }
 ```

 Beware that you cannot use `impl` in the signature.
-So async functions can only be written as function pointers if you transform them in normal function pointers that allocate on the heap.
+So async functions can only be written as function pointers if you transform them in normal function pointers that allocate a trait object (see further) of a future on the heap.

 Particularly useful when working with languages that don't support closures like C.